bhauman/lein-figwheel/README.md

 ;; when the compiler emits warnings figwheel blocks the loading of files.
 ;; To disable this behavior:
 :load-warninged-code true

-;; a hook that will rewrite the urls that figwheel is using to ;; fetch assets.
-:url-rewriter "example.core/fig-url-rewrite"

 ```

 Whole files will be reloaded on change so we have to make sure that